Matsumotorise/MD-CV/index.md

 # About
 Hello!
 I'm Andrew Chan.

-You're looking at a document written in a .md file that doubles as a .pdf CV and a .html/.css webpage.
+You're looking at a document written in a .md file that doubles as a [.pdf](https://github.com/Matsumotorise/MD-CV/blob/master/index.pdf) CV and a .html/.css webpage.

 Either format you are viewing this, welcome!

 I am currently working on a Bachelor of Science degree in Computer Science at Virginia Tech.

-Currently, I plan to work in the field of Cybersecurity or software development and am looking for opportunities to gain early experience.
+Currently, I plan to work in the field of Cybersecurity or software development and am looking for an internship.

 More relevant information about me can be found below.